Top Solutions for Dogs and Wooden Slippery Stairs

 Why Are Wooden Stairs Slippery?

 The smooth surfaces of wooden stairs, particularly those made from hardwood, linoleum or tile, contribute to their inherent slipperiness.
 These materials lack the natural traction that can help your dog keep a solid grip while navigating the staircase.
 But the material isn’t the only culprit.
-Environmental conditions, such as humidity and the presence of dust and wax, can exacerbate the problem.
+Environmental conditions, such as humidity and the presence of dust, dirt and wax on the wood surface, can exacerbate the problem.

-The risk of slips and falls increases when wooden stairs become even more treacherous due to wet conditions, presenting a challenge for your dog to maintain secure footing.
+The risk of slips and falls increases in winter weather when wooden stairs become even more treacherous due to wet conditions, presenting a challenge for your dog to maintain secure footing.

 Common Injuries from Slippery Stairs